Thomsch/untangling-tools-benchmark/README.md

 ## Limitations

 - SmartCommit doesn't support SVN projects.
-For now, all commits in a SVN project are ignored by manually removing lines containing `Chart` in `out/commits.csv`.
+All commits in a SVN project are ignored by manually removing lines containing `Chart` in `data/d4j-bugs-all`.
-  TODO: This is the first mention of this file.
-Does that step need to be done every time that output is regenerated?
-What is the relationship to `data/d4j-compatible-bugs.csv`?
 - If the minimized Defects4J patch contains lines that are not in the original bug-fixing diff, these lines won't be counted as part of the bug-fix with respect to the original bug-fixing diff because they don't exist in that file.
-  TODO: Is every occurrence of such a line a mistake in Defects4J?
+This could indicate either a mistake in Defects4J or a tangled line.
+If the line is a labelling mistake in Defects4J, an issue is opened in the Defects4J repository.

 ## Structure & repository-specific files
 - `analysis/`: Scripts to analyse the results